Mong Circle

 The Mong Circle (ဖလံထောင်, মং সার্কেল) is one of three hereditary chiefdoms (or "circles") in the Chittagong Hill Tracts of modern-day Bangladesh.
-The jurisdiction of the Mong Circle encompasses parts of Khagrachhari District.
+The jurisdiction of the Mong Circle encompasses parts of Khagrachhari District except 21 mouzas of Dighinala Upazila and 12 Mouzas of Lakshmichhari Upazila.
 The chiefdom's members are of Marma descent and are known as phalansa.
 Most inhabitants of the Mong Circle settled in the northwest during a migration wave from the Kingdom of Mrauk U (modern-day Rakhine State in Myanmar) between the 16th and 18th centuries, while inhabitants of the other Marma chiefdom, the Bohmong Circle settled in the south and are known as ragraisa.